Skip to main content

 Step 1 (Prompt): Upgrade all dependencies to their latest versions

-Step 2 (Shell Script): npm test
+Step 2 (Shell script): npm test

 Step 3 (PR Step): Create pull request with summary of dependency upgrades and test results

-Steps share context—files created in Step 1 are available in Step 2, and the agent remembers previous prompts.
+Steps share context; files created in Step 1 are available in Step 2, and the agent remembers previous prompts.

 Set guardrails

-Control execution to prevent runaway automations:
+Control execution limits to prevent automations from running excessively:

-• Max concurrent executions - How many run simultaneously (default: 10)
+• Max concurrent executions - How many run simultaneously

-• Max total executions - Maximum total runs allowed (default: 100)
+• Max total executions - Maximum total runs allowed

-Recommended values:
+Recommended scaling:

 Practical scenario 1: README standardization